Want to learn more about the Teachable Pricing Plans?

 After logging into the Teachable tool, you must create a school with a custom domain or import an existing website on a specific domain.

-These processes can sometimes become complicated and lead to errors that significantly impact sales.
+These processes can sometimes become complicated and lead to errors impacting sales significantly.

 Getting assistance from the Teachable team throughout the process has proven to be an excellent feature that the basic Teachable pricing plan offers to their customers.